Securing the Edge: Non-Human Identity Management in Distributed Environments

 One of the primary hurdles is the decentralized nature of edge deployments.
 Unlike centralized data centers, edge environments consist of numerous, geographically dispersed locations.
 This makes it difficult to enforce consistent security policies and maintain centralized control over NHIs.
 Consider a retail chain with hundreds of stores, each operating its own edge devices and NHIs.

-• Limited Visibility: Central IT teams often lack real-time visibility into the NHIs operating at the edge.
+- The distributed nature makes it difficult for central IT teams to maintain real-time visibility into NHIs operating at the edge.

 Edge devices often have limited computing power, storage, and network bandwidth.
 These resource constraints can hinder the implementation of robust security measures for NHIs.

-The distributed nature of edge environments expands the attack surface and introduces new physical security risks.
-According to Microsoft, a lack of dedicated security controls often leaves NHIs exposed to credential theft, misuse, or unauthorized access [Source: Microsoft Tech Community].
+The distributed nature of edge environments expands the attack surface and introduces physical security risks.
+According to Microsoft, a lack of dedicated security controls often leaves NHIs exposed to credential theft, misuse, or unauthorized access.
+[Source: Microsoft Tech Community]

 Imagine a smart factory with hundreds of IoT sensors, robots, and automated systems, each relying on NHIs to perform its tasks.